 How to know if it’s a genuine Charity?

 An instant feeling of compassion is something like love at first sight.
 I was busy doing my errands at the mall in the year 2013 when a woman walked in towards me, calling my attention.
 She quickly showed me some paper works and briefly told me her cause.
 For some unexplainable reason, in an instant, I “felt the need to do something.”
 Later that day, up to the present and future, I’m humbled that this charitable institution has enabled me to be a helping hand to less privileged children in the Philippines.
 Once you have felt compassion regardless of the situation, do not hesitate.
 It’s a call that you need to attend immediately.

 An eye-opener situation means it’s an obvious situation.
 People who genuinely are in need do not beg.
 They work hard.
 But because of uncontrollable circumstances, they are unable to gain the same privileges as others.
 I admire my hubby on this.
 He always has the initiative to give others a smile on their faces.
 Every time a situation gives him an opportunity, he never fails.

-We ate in a restaurant when he ordered some take away before leaving.
+We ate in a restaurant and he ordered some takeaway before leaving.
 I asked him why, and he smiled, took my hand, and said, ‘come.’
-We went out on our way, and nearby he gave the take away to an older man resting in the sidewalk.
+We went out on our way, and nearby he gave the take away to an older man resting on the sidewalk.
 He was selling some handicraft merch under the scorching heat.